What do you do Jean Railla?

 You have unconventional degrees for a copywriter/strategist/writer/filmmaker.
 What’s up with that?

 It’s true.
 I didn’t study advertising or marketing or writing.
 I earned an MA in Food Studies from New York University and a BA in Women’s Studies and Cinema Studies from UCLA.
-I believe having a deep understanding of gender, cultural studies, semiotics, anthropology, sociology and research methods allows me to bring insight and cultural analysis to both my creative and commercial endeavors.
+I believe having a deep understanding of gender, cultural studies, semiotics, anthropology, sociology and research methods allows me to bring insight and cultural analysis to both my work.
 I am interdisciplinary in my approach and am inspired by everything from cognitive science and design thinking to fan culture and punk rock.

 OK.
 That’s, um, interesting.
 But can you deliver?